Code of Conduct

 Any student in possession of prohibited items and/or in violation of the fire safety policy may be referred to the student conduct process.
 The College reserves the right to confiscate prohibited items with the option of destruction or holding until they can safely be removed from campus.

 Hazing includes, but is not limited to, any behavior and/or acts of servitude that is designed or intended to humiliate, degrade, embarrass, harass, or ridicule an individual, or that which a reasonable person would deem harmful or potentially harmful to an individual’s physical, emotional, or psychological well-being, as an actual or perceived condition of new or continued affiliation with any organization, and/or team.
 Hazing also includes knowingly or recklessly engaging in such behavior and/or acts.
+Engaging in any of these behaviors, regardless of the intent to cause harm or the willingness of an individual to participate in such activity, for the purpose of initiation, admission, or continued affiliation and/or membership in any group or organization, is a violation of this Policy.
+To report an incident of Hazing, please click here.

 Housing Violations

 General housing policies and regulations described below are established by the Student Life department and the Office of Student Engagement.
 Students are expected to familiarize themselves with the policies and rules concerning conduct in the residence halls.
 Acceptance of space in College housing constitutes knowledge of, willingness, and agreement to abide by these housing policies.
 Living in College housing is a privilege and not a right.
-The Student Life department and/or Office of Student Engagement may, at any time and at its own discretion, withdraw this privilege due to behavior, which does not rise to the standards outlined below.
+The Student Life department and/or Office of Student Engagement may, at any time and at its own discretion, withdraw this privilege due to behavior which does not rise to the standards outlined below.
 In most cases, students who lose their housing privileges are not entitled to a refund of their room and board charges for the remaining weeks of the semester.

 Retaliation